SeanE09/Capstone-Handwriting-to-Text-Machine-Learning/README.md

   - Images Details: img00#-00#.png, Width: 1200px, Height: 900px
 - Labels File: labels/english.csv (71.62 kB)

-# Explain Helper Function and reasoning
+# Helper Function and reasoning

 - Loading Function: This function takes the folder containing the images and the file with each images corresponding 'target' label.
 It loads the images from the location, converts them to grayscale, resizes them to a size of 64x64 pixels, and appends them to the images list with their label.
 Returning the images and labels lists.
   - Uses LabelEncoder to convert categorical labels into numerical labels.